H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Modeling the BLR

-In order to perform a comprehensive study, we assumed a wide-dense range of black hole masses ($\log M_{\bullet}$ from 6 to 10 in solar units), and accretion rates ($\log \dot{m}$ from -2 to 0 in Eddington units), both binned with 0.2 dex.
-Such a grid of models corresponds well to the parameter range seen in quasar catalog \citep{shen2011}.
-Sublimation temperature of dust is kept at 1500 K \citep{barvainis1987}, and metallicity is set at 5 times solar, equivalent to dust-to-gas mass ratio of 0.025 \citep{baskin2018, naddaf2022}.
-The adopted range of the viewing angles cover the range from 10$^\circ$ to 60$^\circ$, with the step of 5$^\circ$.
-Larger viewing angles are not considered since for such sources the BLR is generally shielded by the dusty torus, and objects are classified as type 2, with only narrow lines visible in the unpolarized spectra \citep[see ][for a general review]{krolik_book1999}.
+To perform a comprehensive study, we assumed a wide and dense grid of black hole masses ($\log M_{\bullet}$ from 6 to 10 in solar units), and accretion rates ($\log \dot{m}$ from -2 to 0 in Eddington units), both sampled in 0.2 dex intervals.
+This grid spans the typical parameter range of quasars in the SDSS catalog \citep{shen2011}.
+The dust sublimation temperature is fixed at 1500 K \citep{barvainis1987}, and metallicity is set at five times solar, corresponding to a dust-to-gas mass ratio of 0.025 \citep{baskin2018, naddaf2022}.
+The adopted range of the viewing angles covers the range from 10$^\circ$ to 60$^\circ$, with the step of 5$^\circ$.
+Larger inclinations (60$^\circ$) have been excluded, as the BLR becomes obscured by the dusty torus, and such sources appear as type 2 AGNs, with only narrow lines visible in direct light \citep[see ][for a general review]{krolik_book1999}.